Thomas Lumb Three-Decker (Winfield Street)

 The Thomas Lumb Three-Decker is a historic triple decker house in Worcester, Massachusetts.
+The home was built in 1894.
 It is an example of the style popular during Worcester's westward expansion, with well preserved Queen Anne styling.
 Although many details have been lost due to residing since its listing in 1990 on the National Register of Historic Places, it retains decorative turned porch supports and balusters.
 Thomas Lumb, its first owner, was a local saloon keeper, and its early tenants were ethnically diverse.